quantling/pyndl/docs/source/examples.rst

     2. count cues and outcomes
     3. filter the events
     4. learn the weights as already shown in the lexical learning example
-    5. save and load a weight matrix (HDF5 format)
+    5. save and load a weight matrix (netCDF format)
-    6. load a weight matrix (HDF5 format) into R for further analyses
+    6. load a weight matrix (netCDF format) into R for further analyses

 Generate an event file based on a raw corpus file
 =================================================